Forecasting Multivariate Urban Data via Decomposition and Spatio-Temporal Graph Analysis: Results

-DLinear and NLinear achieve the best performance among the baselines.
-Despite their impressive performance, they are univariate models that lack a mechanism to extract spatial dependencies.
+Apart from s-Mamba, DLinear also exhibits reasonable performance among the baselines.
+Despite its good performance, it is a univariate model that lacks a mechanism to extract spatial dependencies.
 This limitation becomes evident in the multivariate input and univariate forecasting setting, where forecasting a variate may benefit from capturing lagged dependencies with other variates.
-Univariate models like DLinear or NLinear cannot leverage this information, leading to inferior performance compared to models that can, such as our proposed model and transformer-based models.
-This is particularly evident in the forecasting of PM2.5 with multivariate input.
+Univariate models cannot leverage this information, leading to inferior performance compared to the models that can, such as our proposed model (DST) and transformer-based models.
+This is particularly evident in the forecasting of PM2.5 air pollution dataset.

 Transformer-based forecasting models, such as Autoformer, Fedformer, and Informer, are highly complex and over-parameterized, making them susceptible to overfitting.
-This issue is apparent in the forecasting of the carbon dataset.
-Additionally, we have included the inference results of TimesFM, which were obtained without additional training or fine-tuning.
-This lack of fine-tuning likely contributes to its suboptimal performance, as it might not have adapted well to the specific characteristics of the datasets.
-Pretrained models are generally not tailored to the nuances of new datasets unless they undergo further training to update their parameters.
-Consequently, the model's inability to learn and adjust to the unique temporal patterns and data distribution of the datasets has likely resulted in less accurate forecasts compared to the other models that were specifically trained.
+This issue is apparent in the forecasting of carbon intensity.
+Additionally, we have included the forecasting performance of TimesFM, which was obtained without fine-tuning (i.e. its zero-shot performance, which was also reported in~\cite{das2023decoder}).
+This lack of fine-tuning likely contributes to its subpar performance, as it might not have adapted well to the specific characteristics of each dataset.
+Pretrained models must typically undergo additional training to align with the unique temporal patterns and distributions of new datasets.
+Without this adaptation, performance may suffer in comparison to models trained directly on the target datasets.